 Art History, Theory, and Criticism

-The Department of Art History, Theory, and Criticism at the School of the Art Institute of Chicago (SAIC) engages the history of art and design across the globe as informed by contemporary theories and practices.
+The Department of Art History, Theory, and Criticism at SAIC engages with modern and contemporary art and design across the globe.
 We are situated in a comprehensive art school and connected to a world-class art museum.
-Our curriculum is the most extensive of its kind in the country.

 We, as a department, acknowledge that the academic field of Art History is not separate from social and historical events or dynamics.
 As such, Art History as a field reflects the paradigms of structural racism in the United States and the larger world amid colonialism and neo-colonialism—projects of domination and white supremacy that continue today.

 In the last fifteen years, our department has made efforts to counter racist dynamics in the field and at SAIC by expanding course offerings and hiring full-time specialists in fields such as African, African-American, Latin American and Asian art history.
 While these efforts have, on the curricular level, contributed to a decentering of the North Atlantic canon, they have, quite simply, not been enough.
 The department presently does not have a single Black full-time faculty member.
 Students have repeatedly expressed concerns about how BIPOC art histories are taught; about microaggressions in the classroom; about a need for more sensitivity in how knowledge related to Black and Brown people is introduced to our students—particularly when faculty introduce material that is not directly linked to their own backgrounds.